Written by Scribendi

 Someone's car is parked in the loading zone.

 Does anybody's key fit this lock?

 Possessive proper nouns are the capitalized names of specific persons, places, or things.
-We recommend following the same rules for apostrophe use on proper nouns as you would on common nouns.
+We recommend following the same apostrophe use rules for proper nouns as you would for common nouns.
 For example: